-Employees may be asked to work overtime to meet service schedules from time to time, as management deems necessary.
-Whenever possible prior notice will be given; however, management retains the right to request overtime whenever the need is identified.
+Employees may be asked to shall work overtime to meet service schedules from time to time, as management deems necessary.
+Whenever possible, prior notice will be given provided for scheduled overtime, however, management retains the right to request overtime whenever the need is identified arises.

-Further, management may authorize overtime requested by an employee for completion of a service request or a project.
+Further, mManagement may authorize overtime requested by an employee for completion of a service request or a project.

-All overtime must be approved by an employee's Department Head or the Town Manager, prior to working overtime hours, including determination of overtime or compensatory time status, except in the case of emergency.
+All overtime or compensatory time must be approved by an employee's Department Head or the Town Manager, prior to working overtime hours,, including determination of overtime or compensatory time status, except in the case of emergency.
+The Department Head or Supervisor will demonstrate this authorization by signing the employee's timesheet.